davenpi/davenpi.github.io/_projects/glider.md

 ## Current status

 We have the model and the control problem defined.
 I've written the software and produced some results.
 I just need to add in a few suggestions from my advisor and write up the results.
-This paper should be out by May.
+This paper should be out in May.